 During school holidays, Stichting Fam4Kids also provides organised respite sleepovers – a home away from home – for children from families that do not have any financial means.
 During these respite sleepover weeks or weekends the children will be constantly supervised and given the day-to-day care in line with their specific situation.
 Please contact us if you have any questions or require further information about this type of respite sleepover.

-Paul and Angela Oorthuizen have been parents to foster children with intellectual and/or physical disabilities for almost two decades.
+Paul and Angela Oorthuizen have parented foster children with intellectual and/or physical disabilities for almost two decades now.

-Like no other, they know how difficult it is to find a place where you can enjoy with the entire family with sufficient facilities and amenities.
+They understand like no other how difficult it is to find a suitable place with sufficient and appropriate facilities and devices, where the entire family can relax and enjoy themselves.